edgio-docs/edgio-docs/guides/delivery/control/configure/dns_services.md

 A message is displayed stating that a job to save the Resource has started, and the word "processing" is displayed on the right side of the row.
 Click the **Refresh** button above the list periodically to determine if the Rule has finished processing.

-For more information about the fields, see [Adding a New DNS Services Resource](#add-a-new-dns-services-resource) and [Adding Health Checks to a DNS Services Resource](#add-health-checks-to-a-dns-service-resource).
+For more information about the fields, see [Add a New DNS Services Resource](#add-a-new-dns-services-resource) and [Add Health Checks to a DNS Services Resource](#add-health-checks-to-a-dns-service-resource).

 ### Delete a DNS Services Resource  {/*delete-a-dns-services-resource*/}